 Optimum Small-Mid Cap Growth Fund seeks long-term growth of capital.

-Under normal circumstances, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in securities of small- and mid-market capitalization companies (80% policy).
+Under normal circumstances, the Fund invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in securities of small- and mid-market capitalization companies (80% policy).
 This policy may be changed only upon 60 days' prior notice to shareholders.
 For purposes of this Fund, small-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell 2000® Growth Index, and mid-market capitalization companies are those companies whose market capitalization is similar to the market capitalization of companies in the Russell Midcap® Growth Index.
-As of June 28, 2013, the Russell 2000 Growth Index had a market capitalization range between $35.8 million and $5.8 billion, and the Russell Midcap Growth Index had a market capitalization range between $526.2 million and $31.1 billion.
+As of June 30, 2014, the Russell 2000 Growth Index had a market capitalization range between $49.2 million and $4.5 billion, and the Russell Midcap Growth Index had a market capitalization range between $1.6 billion and $29.8 billion.
 The market capitalization range for these Indices will change on a periodic basis.
 A company's market capitalization is based on its current market capitalization or its market capitalization at the time of the Fund's investment.
 Companies whose market capitalization no longer meets the respective definition above after purchase continue to be considered either small- or mid-capitalization companies, as applicable, for purposes of this 80% policy.